BattleFrog99/Voly-Releases/README.md

 # Potential Additions

+Suggest new ideas on the [Discussion](https://github.com/BattleFrog99/Voly-Releases/discussions) tab of this repo!

 - Allowing user to replace audio object icons with custom images
 - Create animations on button icons when hovering